A micro wedding could be your dream wedding.

 That’s not to say that a tiny wedding can’t be beautiful, rustic, and elegant, just that you can do it on a smaller budget, especially since fewer people will attend.
 That’s the most significant difference between a micro wedding and a tiny wedding; most tiny weddings will have less than ten people.

-What’s interesting is that term ‘tiny wedding’ was coined by someone in the wedding industry.
+Interestingly, someone in the wedding industry coined the term ‘tiny wedding’.
 His name is Kieron Hales, and he owns Zingerman’s Cornman Farms in Michigan.
 Mr. Hales saw the need for smaller weddings that were more than an elopement but less than a big, no-holds-barred wedding.
 Thus the term ‘tiny wedding’ was born.

-Mr. Hales understood that to keep costs down for the couples, he needed to have multiple tiny weddings in a day.
+Mr. Hales understood that he needed to have multiple tiny weddings in a day to keep costs down for the couples.
 That way, premium vendors could come in and provide services to the couples, and essentially, the couples are dividing up the cost of hiring wedding professionals for the day.
 All the while giving the couples and their guests a great experience.

 No matter what you choose, start planning as early as possible.